Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Introduction

 \section{Introduction}

-The first confirmation of an exoplanet orbiting a main-sequence star was made in 1995 when a giant planet was found in a four-day orbit around the nearby star 51 Pegasi, named 51 Pegasi b afterward (Mayor et al., 1995).
-By the discovery of 51 Pegasi b, the field of exoplanet detection flourished and resulted in launching many projects, especially transit based ones.
-By now, over 2000 exoplanets have been detected by Kepler telescope and it will be increasing by other projects like TESS (Fischer et al., 2015).
+The first confirmation of an exoplanet orbiting a main-sequence star was made in 1995 when a giant planet was found in a four-day orbit around the nearby star 51 Pegasi.
+It was named 51 Pegasi b (Mayor et al., 1995).
+Following the discovery of 51 Pegasi b the field of exoplanet detection flourished and resulted in launching many projects, especially those based on transits.
+By now, over 2000 exoplanets have been detected by the Kepler telescope, and the numbers will expand further as a result of other projects like TESS (Transiting Exoplanet Survey Satellite) (Fischer et al., 2015).